martinggww/fi_genai_frontier/README.md

 valuable time and resources.
 Our battle-tested boilerplate eliminates the need for extensive configuration and development work, allowing you to focus on innovation from day one.

-SaaS Boilerplate includes essential features that every SaaS application requires, such as frontend, backend API, admin panel, and workers.
+Market Frontier includes essential features that every SaaS application requires, such as frontend, backend API, admin panel, and workers.
 With a scalable AWS-based architecture and continuous deployment, you can easily deploy multiple environments representing different stages in your pipeline.